Milkdown/website/docs/playground/template.md

 >
 > Which means you can build your own markdown editor with Milkdown.

-In the real world, a typically milkdown editor is built on top of 3 layers:
+In the real world, a typical milkdown editor is built on top of 3 layers:

 - [x] 🥛 Core: The core of Milkdown, which provides the plugin loading system with the editor concepts.
 - [x] 🧇 Plugins: A set of plugins that can be used to extend the functionalities of the editor.
 - [x] 🍮 Components: Some headless components that can be used to build your own editor.

-At start, you'll find it hard to understand all these concepts.
+At the start, you may find it hard to understand all these concepts.
 But don't worry, we have this `@milkdown/crepe` editor for you to get started quickly.

 ---